jpellman/wiki.libjpel.so/Food.rst

 * 2 tsp methylcellulose HV

-* 1 tsp transglutaminase (possibly overkill- 1/4 tsp might be more accurate, but I had no scale to measure)
+* 1 tsp transglutaminase (possibly overkill- 1/4 tsp might be more accurate, but I had no scale to measure; should be 1/2 tsp according to the conversion here_)

 * 2 Tbsp soy sauce (or perhaps worcestershire sauce)